-I got just a day to spend in New York, but that was good enough to feel the energy of this most coveted city in the world.
-Cliché is that if you stand in the streets of New York long enough you will people from every nationality, and I can assure you, you would not have to stand for too long.
+I got just one day for my visit to New York.
+But that was good enough to feel the energy of this most coveted city in the world.
+Cliché is that if you stand on the streets of New York long enough, you will get to see people from every nationality.
+I can assure you, you would not have to stand for too long.
 I remember it as a vibrant place with everyone moving at a great speed.

-I did the usual tourist things in New York, visited the Statue of Liberty island, Ellis Island Museum, went up the Empire Estate building, looked at ground Zero (I did go after 9/11) and roamed around the streets and took the subway train to reach my friend’s place.
-It turned out to be a hectic day but when you travel solo you enjoy those hectic travels when you have no time to think and you are just moving from place to another – absorbing all that you can.
+I did the usual tourist things during my visit to New York.
+Visited the Statue of Liberty island, Ellis Island Museum.
+Went up the Empire Estate building, looked at ground Zero (I did go after 9/11).
+Roamed around the streets and took the subway train to reach my friend’s place.
+It turned out to be a hectic day.
+But when you travel solo you enjoy those hectic travels.
+When you have no time to think.
+You are just moving from one place to another – absorbing all that you can.

-On top of the list was of course the island that has the most famous icon of America – the green lady that stands in the middle of the ocean – Statue of Liberty.
-I remember taking a ferry to the island and as you go closer to the island the statue just keeps getting bigger.
-On the island you have to almost stretch your neck to look at it.
-Looking back I think it was the ride to the island that I enjoyed more – for it not only gives you the statue in perspective, it gives you the vantage point to admire the famous skyline of New York.
+On top of the list was, of course, the island that has the most famous icon of America – the green lady that stands in the middle of the ocean – Statue of Liberty.
+I remember taking a ferry to the island.
+As you go closer to the island the statue just keeps getting bigger.
+On the island, you have to almost stretch your neck to look at it.
+Looking back I think it was the ride to the island that I enjoyed the most.
+For it not only gives you the statue in perspective.
+It gives you the vantage point to admire the famous skyline of New York.

-Ellis island museum marks the site that served as first port of entry into America and I remember the various presentations of faces that migrated to this land to make it their home.
-They would eventually make this a country worth envy for the rest of the world – an aspiration place for the next few generations.
-I particularly remember an installation that had the American flag that manifests into faces when seen from the other angle – I thought that was a very good representation of this migrant nation.
+Ellis island museum marks the site that served as the first port of entry into America.
+I remember the various presentations of faces that migrated to this land to make it their home.
+They would eventually make this a country worth envy for the rest of the world.
+An aspirational place for the next few generations.
+I particularly remember an installation that had the American flag that manifests into faces when seen from the other angle.
+I thought that was a very good representation of this migrant nation.